erikfredner/cv/cv.md

 ### Reviews
 Andrew Piper, *Enumerations*\
-Forthcoming in *Studies in the Novel*, Summer 2020 (Vol. 52, No. 2)
+*Studies in the Novel*, Vol. 52, No. 2 \hfill [2020]

 ## University Teaching
 ### Courses as Instructor of Record
-*At Stanford University*
+Literary Text Mining \

-Literary Text Mining \hfill Fall 2019-2020
+Stanford University \hfill 2019-2020

-Writing Intensive Seminar in English: "Average Americans" \hfill Winter 2017-2018
+World Humanities 101: "What it is like to be alive"\

-\smallskip
+The City College of New York \hfill 2018-2019

-*At The City College of New York*
+Writing Intensive Seminar in English: "Average Americans"\

-World Humanities 101: "What it is like to be alive" \hfill Fall 2018-2019
+Stanford University \hfill 2017-2018

 ### Courses as Teaching Assistant
-Literary Text Mining with Ryan Heuser \hfill Spring 2018-2019
+Literary Text Mining with Ryan Heuser \hfill 2018-2019

-Pedagogy with Paula Moya \hfill Fall 2017-2018
+Pedagogy with Paula Moya \hfill 2017-2018

 Narrative and Narrative Theory with Paula Moya and J.D.
-Porter \hfill Fall 2015-2016
+Porter \hfill 2015-2016

-Literary History III (1850-1950) with Franco Moretti \hfill Spring 2014-2015
+Literary History III (1850-1950) with Franco Moretti \hfill 2014-2015

 ## Public Humanities
 "The Stuff of Fame: Material and Printed Constructions of Renown in America"\